-The LilyPad ProtoSnap Plus features twelve LilyPad components connected to a LilyPad microcontroller by conductive pathways called traces.
-For reference, each component on the ProtoSnap has a nearby label with its name and the number of the LilyPad USB Plus sew tab it is connected to.
+The LilyPad Development Board features twelve LilyPad components connected to a LilyPad Arduino Simple microcontroller by conductive pathways called traces.
+Many of these traces are hidden, but for reference, each component on the ProtoSnap has a nearby label printed in white silkscreen with the number of the LilyPad Arduino Simple sew tab it is connected to.

 - An 'A' in front of the number denotes a tab that can function as an analog input.
-These sew tabs can read sensors that output a varying voltage like the light sensor built into the ProtoSnap Plus.
+These sew tabs can read sensors that output a varying voltage like the light sensor built into the LilyPad Arduino Simple.

-- A '~' symbol in front of the number indicates that tab supports PWM (Pulse Width Modulation) output.
+- Referring to the annotated image above of the LilyPad Development Board, a '~' symbol in front of the number indicates that tab supports PWM (Pulse Width Modulation) output.
 These tabs can output an "analog" signal that can be used to vary the brightness on LEDs, etc.

 Note: The "A" in front of analog sew tab numbers in your code is optional.
 However, do not include the "~" symbol for PWM outputs.
 It is only provided to make it easy for you to check which pins can produce PWM (analog) output and is not used in programming.